-2. Despite being a high saving economy, capital formation may not result in significant increase in output due to (a) weak administrative machinery (b) illiteracy (c) high population density (d) high capital-output ratio With reference to the Indian economy, consider the following statements: (1) The rate of growth of Real Gross Domestic Product has steadily increased in the last decade.
-(2) The Gross Domestic Product at market prices (in rupees) has steadily 2018 increased in the last decade.
+1. Despite being a high saving economy, capital formation may not result in significant increase in output due to 2018 (a) weak administrative machinery (b) illiteracy (c) high population density (d) high capital-output ratio (a) high capital output ratio 2.
+With reference to the Indian economy, consider the following statements: 2015 (1) The rate of growth of Real Gross Domestic Product has steadily increased in the last decade.
+(2) The Gross Domestic Product at market prices (in rupees) has steadily increased in the last decade.
 Which of the statements given above is/are correct? (a) 1 only (b) 2 only (c) Both 1 and 2 (d) Neither 1 nor 2 3.
-Economic growth in country X will necessarily have to occur if (a) there is technical progress in the world economy (b) there is population growth in X (c) there is capital formation in X (d) the volume of trade grows in the world economy 2013 4.
-The national income of a country for a given period is equal to the 2013

-(a) total value of goods and services produced by the nationals (b) sum of total consumption and investment expenditure (c) sum of personal income of all individuals (d) money value of final goods and services produced
+Economic growth in country X will necessarily have to occur if 2013 (a) there is technical progress in the world economy (b) there is population growth in X (c) there is capital formation in X (d) the volume of trade grows in the world economy (a) the volume of trade grows in the world economy 4.
+The national income of a country for a given period is equal to the 2013 (a) total value of goods and services produced by the nationals (b) sum of total consumption and investment expenditure (c) sum of personal income of all individuals (d) money value of final goods and services produced